miodragstrak/materialize/README.md

-# 🟣 Materialize – Decentralized Manufacturing (DeMan) on the OriginTrail DKG
+# Materialize - Fighting Fake Production on the OriginTrail DKG
-### Fighting Fake Fabrication with AI + Blockchain + Verified Machines
+## Fighting Fake Fabrication with AI + Blockchain

-Materialize is a decentralized manufacturing layer that connects digital assets
-(NFTs, 3D models, licenses) with **real-world production**,
-verified and logged on the **OriginTrail Decentralized Knowledge Graph (DKG)**.
+Materialize is a decentralized manufacturing layer that connects digital assets (NFTs, 3D models, licenses) with **real-world production**, verified and logged on the **OriginTrail Decentralized Knowledge Graph (DKG)**.

-We demonstrate how the DKG’s **Agent Layer → Knowledge Layer → Trust Layer**
-can be used to verify the fabrication of a physical object,
-creating “Proof-of-Make” — a new trust primitive for manufacturing.
+We demonstrate how the DKG’s **Agent Layer → Knowledge Layer → Trust Layer** can be used to verify the fabrication of a physical object, creating “Proof-of-Make” — a new trust primitive for manufacturing.

 This repository contains:
 - A fork of the DKG Edge Node (with added manufacturing schema)